 10 Free Things to Do in Buffalo, New York

-While I have my master list of 365 Things to Do in Niagara Falls and Buffalo, NY (I told ya there is a lot to do here!), I compiled this list of 10 Free Things to Do in Buffalo, NY for the days you would like something to do without spending a lot.
+While I have my master list of 365 Things to Do in Niagara Falls, NY and Buffalo, NY (I told ya there is a lot to do here!), I compiled this list of 10 Free Things to Do in Buffalo, NY for the days you would like something to do in the area without spending a lot.

-Whether a local or a tourist, these ten free things to do in Buffalo are worth the time:
+They say the best things in life are free!
+Whether a local or a tourist, these ten free things to do in Buffalo are some of the best places to see and explore in the area.

 1. Tour Buffalo City Hall

 Buffalo’s city hall offers free tours!
-Visit at noon on a weekday for an hour-long tour of the 32-story building, which includes the observation deck with a 360° view of the city (on a clear day you can see Niagara Falls!) and the mayor’s office.
+Visit at noon on a weekday for an hour-long tour of the 32-story building, which includes the observation deck with a 360° view of the city (on a clear day you can see Niagara Falls!), Counsel chambers, and the Mayor’s office.
 Meet in the main lobby of the building to begin the tour.

 The city hall building itself is an Art Deco masterpiece that was completed in 1931.
-When you go inside, you will see why it is considered one of the premier City Hall buildings in the country.
+When you go inside, you will see why it is considered one of the premier City Hall buildings in the United States.

 2. Canalside Buffalo

 Canalside is an event hotspot at the intersection of Pearl Street and Marine Drive.
-The formerly deserted area now hosts free events, concerts, and workout groups.
-Grain elevators light up every night until 11pm for a colorful photo opportunity.
+Located at the 1825 terminus of the Erie Canal (which has been excavated), the formerly deserted area now hosts free events, concerts, restaurants, water sports like kayaking and boating, water access to the Buffalo River and Lake Erie (one of the five Great Lakes!) and on to the Niagara River, as well as ice skating, ice biking, and workout groups.
+Grain elevators light up every night until 11 pm for a colorful photo opportunity.
 If you visit Buffalo in the summer, you are likely to stumble upon something fun at Canalside!

-While it is free to walk around, attend events, and take pictures with iconic statues, there are other attractions at Canalside that cost money, like ice cream shops and children’s museums.
+While it is free to walk around, attend events, hear live music, and take pictures with iconic statues and enjoy the natural wonders of the Buffalo waterfront, there are other attractions at Canalside that cost money, like ice cream shops and children’s museums.
 Take advantage of the free events by checking out the calendar!

 Cities all over the world celebrate the theatrical tradition of performing Shakespeare outdoors.
 Buffalo’s Shakespeare in Delaware Park (also known as SDP) is free and family-friendly.
 Since it is outdoors, Shakespeare in the Park is a seasonal attraction.